a-n-rose/a-n-rose.github.io/_posts/2018-08-22-language-classifier.md

 This project served as a wonderful playground for speech data collection and preprocessing as well as getting a 'deep'er understanding of how to apply deep learning neural networks.
 To see where the repository is currently, click <a href = "https://github.com/a-n-rose/language-classifier">here.</a>

 My main goal was to build a classifier that could identify the type of language spoken.
-To start out, I decided to keep it simple, training a simple ANN on only two languages, English and German.
+To start out, I decided to keep it simple, training a simple artificial neural network (ANN) on only two languages, English and German.
 That seemed to me a good starting off point.

-I collected a lot of English, German, and Russian speech from <a href="http://voxforge.org/">VoxForge</a> and then extracted <a href="http://practicalcryptography.com/miscellaneous/machine-learning/guide-mel-frequency-cepstral-coefficients-mfccs/">MFCCs</a> after I added various levels of backgound noise to the speech.
+I collected a lot of English and German (later Russian as well) speech from <a href="http://voxforge.org/">VoxForge</a> and then extracted <a href="http://practicalcryptography.com/miscellaneous/machine-learning/guide-mel-frequency-cepstral-coefficients-mfccs/">MFCCs</a> after I added various levels of backgound noise to the speech.
 I'm glad I did that too!
 Little did I know but those various levels of noise would make very clear how important noise is in machine learning contexts.
 (For more on how I handle noise beyond machine learning contexts, read <a href="https://a-n-rose.github.io/2018/08/23/noise-how-i-love-you.html">here</a>.)

+### Noise Background

 Before I continue, I'll quickly mention some noise background (haha - that wasn't intentional, actually) and the noise techniques I used in this little experiment.